qodesmith/typer/README.md

   speed: 150,
   element: 'span'
 });
+.line({ // Grab content from a hidden div & type it. #SEO!!!
+  container: '.hidden-content',
+  element: 'span',
+  totalTime: 3500 // Take 3.5 seconds to type it all out.
+});
 ```

 The `.line` method is at the heart of Typer.
 As the name suggests, it types out a single line.